 Ms Deeming was awarded $300,000 in damages and $2.3 million in legal costs in late 2024, and following a party room spill, she was readmitted to the parliamentary wing in December 2024 under new leader Jess Wilson.

-Ms Wilson publicly endorsed Deeming’s preselection bid, while Mr Gourisetty, who has no prior parliamentary experience and whose Indian restaurant was fined in 2019 for unsafe food practices, secured support from the party’s moderate faction.
+Ms Wilson publicly endorsed Deeming’s preselection bid, while Mr Gourisetty, who has no prior parliamentary experience, secured support from the party’s moderate faction.

 Current upper house MP Trung Luu received three votes in the contest for first position but later won the ballot for second spot on the ticket.